Frequently asked questions

 I’ve made a mistake?
 What do I do?

 Can I give the questionnaire to my spouse/friend/someone else to fill in?
+Can someone help me fill in the questionnaire?

 Can I answer about appointments I make for other people?